ros2/detection_visualizer/README.md

 * `~/detections` (Type `vision_msgs/msg/Detection2DArray`) - Input topic with detections on the given image
 * `~/dbg_image` (Type `sensor_msgs/msg/Image`) - Output topic which has bounding boxes drawn on it

-The node assumes the image message and detections message have identical timestamps.
+It is assumed the image message and detections message have identical timestamps.